margaretmf/margaretmf.github.io/creativewriting.md

 It takes faith to take a step forward.
 It takes faith to forgive and heal a relationship.
 It takes faith to move on and trust people.
+It takes faith to fill a void.
+It takes faith to walk through the fire.
+It takes faith to stop doing what's wrong.
+It takes faith to keep going with joy.
+It takes faith to heal fully.
+It takes faith to trust people.
+It takes faith to open onself up.
+It takes faith to love fully.
+It takes faith to keep going an extra mile.

 Everyone has faith.
 Everyone with a heart has faith.